LATTE: Learning Aligned Transactions and Textual Embeddings for Bank Clients: Experimental Details

 \section{Experimental Details}

-For all experiments, natural language descriptions were generated using the instruction-tuned \texttt{Gemma-3-27B-Instruct}~\citep{team2025gemma} model.
-To encode the resulting behavioral descriptions into fixed-length vectors, we employed the \texttt{Qwen3-Embedding-8B}~\cite{zhang2025qwen3} model, a multilingual encoder optimized for semantic retrieval.
+\textbf{Experimental Setup.} For all experiments, natural language descriptions were generated using several instruction-tuned large language models of different types and scales, including \texttt{Gemma-3-27B-Instruct}, \texttt{Gemma-2-27B-Instruct}~\citep{team2025gemma}, and \texttt{Qwen3-Instruct-32B} and \texttt{Qwen3-Instruct-4B}~\citep{zhang2025qwen3}.
+To encode the resulting behavioral descriptions into fixed-length vectors, we employed the \texttt{Qwen3-Embedding-8B}~\citep{zhang2025qwen3} model, a multilingual encoder optimized for semantic retrieval.
 The transaction encoder was instantiated as a GRU-based model trained under the CoLES self-supervised framework, serving as the base sequence encoder across all contrastive alignment heads.
-Both training and inference for the full pipeline, including LLM prompting, embedding computation, and contrastive alignment, were performed on a single NVIDIA Tesla A100 80GB GPU.
+Both training and inference for the full pipeline—including LLM prompting, embedding computation, and contrastive alignment—were performed on eight NVIDIA Tesla A100 80 GB GPUs.\\ \textbf{Pipeline Details.} A lightweight GRU-based transaction encoder was pretrained under the CoLES objective and later tuned via lightweight contrastive alignment heads, while keeping the text encoders frozen.
+Alignment was performed between sequence embeddings and combined textual–statistical embeddings derived from LLM-generated descriptions enriched with numerical features.
+For fair comparison across downstream models, feature selection was applied to all representations on the validation set, fixing the embedding dimensionality to 512 or 1024.